yash-raj10/assignment/README.md

 ---
 ## Note
 - Reports are stored in memory and refreshed automatically by a cron job every 10 seconds for users user1, user2, and user3.
+- The answer to the scaling design is provided in design.md.